Intensional Expressive Power of Query Languages

 Acknowledgements

-This project is supported in part by
+This project was supported in part by

 a Singapore Ministry of Education Tier 1 grant,